phiresky/procedural-cities/ausarbeitung.md

 ## Notable documents

 The first popular paper about procedural city modeling is from @cities2001, which contains a general approach to modeling of the street network and building architecture and is cited in nearly every subsequent document.
 It is also the basis for @cityengine, a professional software application for semi-automated city modeling. @wonka_instant_2003 are the first to describe architecture modeling more precisely.
-@weber_interactive_2009 is the only paper using a complicated time based simulation, the others use recursive algorithms or grammars.
+@weber_interactive_2009 is the only group using a complicated time based simulation, the others use recursive algorithms or grammars.
-@vanegas_modelling_2010 and @kelly_survey_2006 give an extensive overview over a lot of the other papers. @pixelcity is a detailed article describing an implementation in OpenGL.
+@vanegas_modelling_2010 and @kelly_survey_2006 give an extensive overview over most of the other papers. @pixelcity is a detailed article describing an implementation in OpenGL.

 ## General concepts and methods

 ### Procedural modeling

-Procedural modeling is a general term for creating graphics or models from automatically or semi-automatically from an algorithm or a set of rules and a pseudorandom number generator.
+Procedural modeling is a general term for creating graphics or models automatically or semi-automatically from an algorithm or a set of rules and a pseudorandom number generator.

 ### Lindenmayer Systems [@beauty]